 AIIMS Delhi has a fascinating history.
 Most of what follows is indebted to the PhD thesis of Anna Ruddock, formerly at King’s College London.
-The thesis is titled ‘Special Medicine: Producing Doctors at the All India Institute of Medical Sciences (AIIMS)’, and a PDF is available here.
+The thesis is titled ‘Special Medicine: Producing Doctors at the All India Institute of Medical Sciences (AIIMS)’.

 The genesis of the idea of AIIMS lies not in independent India, but in British colonial India and colonial reports.
 In 1943 one Professor A.V.
 Hill, Secretary of the Royal Society in London, was invited to India to advise on the future of scientific research in the country.
 These are some excerpts from that report, and it is astonishing how what was imagined then has indeed been translated almost word to word and largely persists to this day: